Mahir-Git-sudo/FSD-Manager/README.md

 Again sometime a window pops up.
 Just click on "Run"

-If the downloader still don't opens, right click on AutoRun.ps1, properties and check on "Unblock"
+If the downloader still don't opens, right click on AutoRun.ps1, "Properties" and check on "Unblock"